 Employees like to know that their employers care about them and their future.
 Sending them to leadership training sends the message that you want to help them succeed in the company, and in their career.

-Continual learning is important for companies who value progress and improvement.
-Like other training options, leadership training exhibits your commitment to growth, and communicates to your employees that this continued education is part of their job.
+Continual learning is important for companies that value progress and improvement.
+Like other training options, leadership training exhibits your commitment to growth and communicates to your employees that this continued education is part of their job.

 There are definitely caveats to this (we’ll get to those in a minute), but when it’s done right, leadership training can make a difference in employee performance, staff morale, and even profitability.

 According to a 2012 study cited by this article, American companies spend about $14 billion annually on leadership development programs.
 Whether they’re buying books, registering employees for webinars, sending people to conferences, or hiring a team to come to them and do a full-blown leadership analysis, the money spent on leadership training adds up.
 If you aren’t sure that you’ll get a return on that investment, it might not be the best choice for you.

-Leadership training is only one step.
 Too many companies think that if they can just get everyone to take one leadership training course, then they’ll know everything they need to know.
 Unfortunately, this is not the case.
-If you are really going to develop leaders in your company, it will take a lot of time and effort.
-And if you do utilize leadership training, you will need to put what you’ve learned into practice and figure out how those concepts will fit into your company, specifically.
+It will take a lot of time and effort to develop leaders in your company.
+If you do utilize leadership training, you will need to put what you’ve learned into practice and figure out how those concepts will fit into your company, specifically.
 If you aren’t willing to commit to long-term effort, leadership training will likely be useless.

 Many leadership training programs are trying to be a one-size-fits-all solution for companies.
 That is, they aren’t tailored to your company’s specific needs.
 While a lot of this general information is still good and useful, it won’t be nearly as powerful as training that is exactly what your team needs to hear, and that addresses your concerns.
 Of course, personalized training can be more expensive, so it’s definitely a trade-off.

 How are you going to know if the leadership training worked?
 Often, leadership qualities, attitudes, and behaviors are difficult to measure, or even to observe.
 Unless you’re very careful about establishing a way to know whether or not the training is working, you might be wasting your time doing the training at all.

-Leadership training can be a useful tool for helping your employees stay motivated and improving performance, but it can also be a waste of time and money if not done properly.
+Leadership training can be a useful tool for helping your employees stay motivated and improve performance, but it can also be a waste of time and money if not done properly.
 These pros and cons should help you as you decide whether or not to pursue leadership training opportunities for your staff.

 Looking for a new technical employee?
 EDI Staffing can help!
-Contact us today to speak with one of our technical recruiters and begin your search for IT talent, EDI specialists, HR professionals and more.
+Contact us today to speak with one of our technical recruiters and begin your search for IT talent, EDI specialists, HR professionals, and more.